 In a statement about its ongoing campaign, Amazon stressed its stance against fake and incentivized reviews as well as fictitious product information and descriptions.
 It vowed to keep cracking down on deceptive activities before it became too widespread in an effort to safeguard consumers’ rights.

-Amazon said it would spend US$700 million annually on a 10,000-strong team to identify, remove, investigate and take punitive action against sellers who had broken the rules and suspend sales and account transactions.
+Amazon said it would spend US$700 million annually on a 10,000-strong team to identify, remove, investigate and take punitive actions like suspending account transactions against sellers who had broken the rules.

 Amazon China, meanwhile, in a separate Weibo post, urged vendors to comply with the rules.
 It said that each week 10 million reviews and posts – in particular ones that gushed propaganda-style – would be analyzed by Amazon’s algorithms, machine learning tools as well as manually to determine their “authenticity.”